brukmula/OllamaRag/README.md

 python app.py
 ```

+Once this is complete, the app will open the project at this address: http://127.0.0.1:5000

 ## Features

 - All run locally
-  - Ollama runs yours LLM on your own device, so no need to create any accounts.
+  - Ollama runs your LLMs on your own device, so no need to create any accounts.
 - Multiple LLM Support
-  - Since this program is run using Ollama, all Ollama supported LLM is compatible with this program.
+  - Since this program is run using Ollama, all Ollama supported LLMs are compatible with this program.
 - Document Handling
-  - PDF, txt, and MD files are all supported with this program.
+  - PDF, txt, and MD files are all supported.

 ## Credit